 In recent years, some employers have chosen to engage certain members of their workforce as 'self-employed', the acceptance of which is a condition of the job.
 This has been very common in the so-called 'gig economy'.
 This term is used to describe a relatively new way of working, which involves workers taking on short-term, on-demand jobs on a 'gig' basis.
 The companies work through apps to accommodate quick-demand services in, for example, taxi rides and food delivery.
 Given the changes to lifestyle that are ongoing, it is clear that more and more businesses are going to adopt these structures to satisfy demand.
 Typically, such cases involve delivery drivers or chauffeurs used by companies such as Uber, Deliveroo, Addison Lee and CitySprint.
-Those working in this way are often low skilled and highly dependent on the employer, and their status continues as selfemployed even though they may well have been working for the same company for a considerable period.
+Those working in this way are often low skilled and highly dependent on the employer, yet the employer purports to categorise them as self-employed even though they are tightly controlled and may well have been working consistently for the same company for a considerable period.
 These 'contractors' have typically been paid for work done, with no employment rights of any kind.